 Details:

-Please put the word count in the upper right corner of your submission.
+For prose, please put the word count in the upper right corner of your submission.

 Poems can be up to 40 lines (more or less) per poem.
+Line count is what matters for a poem, not word count.

 The upper word limit for a short story is 7,500.